 Paint a picture of why a change in spending habits will improve the quality of life for your whole family and how she will be happier.
 Talk about how awesome it will feel to send your kids through college without student loan debt.
-Dream about the life you want in retirement or the Hawaiian vacation you want to take for your anniversary.
+Dream about the life you want in retirement.
+Get her excited about the Hawaiian vacation you want to take for your anniversary.
 Beginning with why draws people in.
 Berating your spouse for their irresponsible spending habits pushes them away and puts them on the defensive.
 Creating a vision board with your spouse is a fun and powerful exercise that will keep both of you focused on the financial future of your dreams.

 2.)
 Find and eliminate the neutral “financial black holes.”

 Many times during my coaching sessions with clients, I discover “financial black holes” to which neither spouse is particularly attached.
-You might have a gym membership that’s being charged to your credit card monthly that hasn’t been used in two years, or four movie channels that no one in your family ever watches.
+You might have a gym membership that hasn’t been used in two years, or four movie channels that no one in your family ever watches.
 Examine your monthly bills and recurring charges to your credit cards and bank accounts.
 Present these options to your husband or wife for spending cuts first, since they are emotionally neutral.

 3.)
 Examine your own spending.

 Great relationships involve the ability to compromise.
 If you are going to ask your husband or wife to stop spending money, you also need to come to the table with your cuts.
 It’s very rare that just one person in the relationship is overspending.
 Be willing to take an honest look at your own contribution to the spending problem and offer up proposed changes.
 If your wife sees that you’re willing to forego season tickets to your favorite sports team as a sacrifice for the family’s financial goals, she’ll be much more likely to reciprocate.